RenVit318/ivr_implementation_bp/README.md

 ## Contents

-/src
+All files are currently contained within the source folder.
+Their descriptions are as follows:

 - /standard_responses
- - XML Responses to be sent to the Africa's Talking API Cloud.
+- - XML Responses to be sent to the Africa's Talking API Cloud.
 They describe what should be said during the call and what information should be collected.
 - /vocab
- - Contains the relevant file(s) describing the FAIR-based vocabulary created for describing the PGHD for later interoperability.
+- - Contains the relevant file(s) describing the FAIR-based vocabulary created for describing the PGHD for later interoperability.
 - cedar_template.json
- - Empty CEDAR template instance based on the "Patient Generated Health Data: Blood Pressure" template available on CEDAR
+- - Empty CEDAR template instance based on the "Patient Generated Health Data: Blood Pressure" template available on CEDAR
 - main.py
- - Handles incoming calls, routes users to the appropriate responses, and collects and sends the data
+- - Handles incoming calls, routes users to the appropriate responses, and collects and sends the data